CodinGame/monaco-editor-wrapper/README.md

 - `hideCodeWithoutDecoration` allows to hide code parts that have a specific decoration
 - `lockCodeWithoutDecoration` allows to make read-only code parts that have a specific decoration
 - `updateEditorKeybindingsMode` allows to apply vim or emacs keybindings
+- `extractRangesFromTokens` allows to extract a code section between 2 tokens

 ### Installation